ramarty/Unique-Location-Extractor/README.md

 #### Locate Crashes in example tweets
 tweets <- c("crash occurred near garden city on thika road on your way towards roysambu",
             "crash at garden city",
-            "crash occured near roysambu on thika rd", "crash at pangani")
+            "crash at intersection of juja road and outer ring rd", "crash occured near roysambu on thika rd", "crash at pangani")